 This is an important direction for your Feng Shui compass as it helps you find places in the home that can help improve both your mental and physical health.

-The slightest detail when choosing objects make all of the difference in how effective your Feng Shui efforts are.
+When choosing objects, the slightest details make all the difference in how effective your Feng Shui efforts are.
 Take this Feng Shui bedroom example from Marie Diamond:

 If you put a picture of a single, male lion by your bed in your intimacy or relationship direction, it may not help you attract a romantic partner.
 Instead, you want to place something that inspires intimacy by your bed in this direction.